 We have built a sales and marketing team that is experienced in the online advertising, internet and real estate industries.
-Our sales and marketing personnel are divided into a team comprising 1,002 personnel as of December 31, 2013.
-Our sales and marketing teams work closely with our customers in local markets and help us gain insight into developments in these local markets, the competitive landscape and new market opportunities, which help us set our prices and strategies for each locality.
+Our sales and marketing team comprised 1,002 personnel as of December 31, 2013.
+Our sales and marketing personnel work closely with our customers in local markets and help us gain insight into developments in these local markets, the competitive landscape and new market opportunities, which help us set our prices and strategies for each locality.